openconfig/featureprofiles/CONTRIBUTING.md

 *   138.0.11.0/24: data plane source network addresses used for traffic testing; split as needed.

+*   192.168.10.0/24: network addresses used for BGP policy testing; split as needed.

+*   192.168.20.0/24: network addresses used for BGP policy testing; split as needed.

 *   192.51.100.1/24: data plane source network addresses used for traffic testing; split as needed.

 *   192.51.129.0/22: data plane source network addresses used for traffic testing; split as needed.